matatk/agrip/ldl/tutorial.md

 As well as the "base" and "medieval" styles described above, you can define other texture set styles to use in different rooms (but not the map as a whole).
 There are already two in the "style.xml" file: "outsidelight" and "outsidedark".
 When applied to a room, they change the walls and ceiling to a sky texture, and the floor to a ground/grass texture.

 These other styles can be applied to a room, but not the map itself.
-They don't have to define replacements for all of the textures defined by a set—if any are missing, LDL will fall back to the underlying map style ("base" or "medieval").
+They don't have to define replacements for all of the textures defined by a set&mdash;if any are missing, LDL will fall back to the underlying map style ("base" or "medieval").

 You can define your own by editing "style.xml".